gelsonjr/student_grade_calculator/README.md

-# student_grade_calculator
+# student_grade_calculator.py

-Student average grade calculator using Python
+This is my class grades average calculator
+It calculates grade letters, average scores (individual and class), highest / lowest scores, and class median score using Python.